AzizNadirov/lta-phone-price-app/README.md

-# 📱 Phone Price Predictor
+# 📱 Phone Price Predictor - educational pet project for you

 **Is that phone really worth its price tag?** This app helps you find out!